pk6x/pk6x_win32_emacs_devenv/Readme.txt

-(((( It is very important to run Emacs from the cmd shell that has been set up to run MSVC compiler "vsvarcall.bat" or other environments "vcvars64"etc in order to compile the C/C++ code.))))
+(((( It is very important to run Emacs from the cmd shell that has got "vcvarsall.bat" called and running , or any other Visual Studio Tools Prompt Command x64 or x86 etc, in order to be able compile the C/C++ code from Emacs.))))
+In other words, if you try to run Emacs from a normal cmd shell or other normal shells, Emacs will complain that "cl" is not recognized as as internal or external command, operable program or batch file.

+You can also set a new value in the path variable that is in the Environment Variables on Windows pointed to where "cl.exe" exists after installing Microsoft Visual Studio so all shells can recognize the "cl" command and invoke the MSVC compiler.

+If you are running other operating system like Linux or Macox, then using other compilers is the way to go, like LLVM clang or GCC compiler.

+This guide is mainly focused on how to setup the Emacs compiling C/C++ code on Windows machines only.

 This setup is 99.9% inspired by Casey Muratori who created the handmadehero series.
+Credit goes to him for sure.

+win32_emacs_devenv is a way to compile C/C++ code from a build.bat file on Emacs without using other build systems like CMake or Make or Ninja etc and without using other IDEs for compiling like Microsoft Visual Studio or CLion etc.
-w32_emacs_dev is a way to setup a C/C++ dev environment using Emacs as the code editor on Windows and your choice of C/C++ compiler toolkit (In this setup, it uses the MSVC compiler "cl") (it is also recommended to use other debugging tool alongside, e.g MSVC debugger).
+(However, this setup uses the MSVC compiler "cl".
+It is also recommended to use other debugging tool alongside, e.g MSVC debugger).

-Cmd or Command Prompt must be the shell you use here as MSVC toolkit, at least at the time of writing, make use of that shell only to run their tools.
-So be aware of using other shell environments like powershell for example.
-That wont run.
+Cmd, or Command Prompt, must be the shell you use here to run MSVC builds (like vcvasall.bat or vcvars64.bat).
+At the time of writing, other shell environments like powershell for example wont work with MSVC builds.

-Setting up the environment consist of couple of steps to follow.
+Setting up this environment consist of 4 of steps to follow.

 So, before starting, make sure (Microsoft Visual Studio) and (Emacs) are both installed on your Windows machine.

+Note #1:
+All files can be renamed to whatever you like, just make sure to also make the corresponding changes to match your new naming in this guide.

+Note #2:
+You can skip step #1 if you don't wish to substitute other drives you have on your system.

-Now, to begin:
+Now, to start:

-First, go to the Startup folder on Windows by typing "shell:startup" using "Run" and paste "subst_drive.bat) file there.
+1- First, go to the Startup folder on Windows by typing "shell:startup" using "Run" and paste "subst_drive.bat file in there.
 This way, this .bat file will get invoked automatically when Windows booted.

-The "subst_drive.bat" file what it does is just to tell Windows to create a new drive that is derived from your choice of physical drive that exists in your system.
-The substed drive in the setup took the initial "w:" but you can change it but you must also change wherever you see w: to the one you have chosen to be the substed drive.
+The "subst_drive.bat" file and what it does is just to allow Windows to substitute a virtual drive letter for another drive letter on your system.
+The substed drive in this setup took the initial letter "w:".
+You can choose other letter that you like and point it to other location in your drive on your system.

+For example:

 subst w: d:/dev

+where "w:" is the new substituted virtual drive I would like to have.

+and "d:/dev" is the actual drive is on my system and point it to /dev subdir only and not the entire d: global drive.
+As I said you choose other subdirs or nothing or to not even substitute a drive and skip this step in its entirety.

 Now, a new drive should appear on your Windows system in the Explorer.exe for example, or cd to it using "cmd".